colindecourt/colindecourt.github.io/content/_index.md

 # About me

-I am a 3rd year PhD student at [ANITI](https://aniti.univ-toulouse.fr/) (Artificial Natural Intelligence Toulouse Institute), supported by the Université Fédérale Toulouse Midi-Pyrénées, in the frame of "programme d'investissements d'avenir PIA3" (Plan Villani).
+I'm currently working as an AI/ML radar system engineer at NXP Semiconductors.

-I received my Master’s degree in telecommunications and artificial intelligence from Bordeaux INP - ENSEIRB-MATMECA (Bordeaux, France) in 2020.
-I started my PhD with ISAE-SUPAERO, CerCo (CNRS UMR5549) and NXP Semiconductors in October 2020, under the supervision of [Rufin VanRullen](https://rufinv.github.io/) (CerCo), [Thomas Oberlin](https://pagespro.isae-supaero.fr/thomas-oberlin/?lang=fr) (DISC, ISAE-SUPAERO) and Didier Salle (NXP Semiconductors).

-My research focuses on adapting and developing deep learning algorithms for scene understanding using automotive FMCW radars (target detection, classification and tracking) and artificial intelligence.
+I obtained my PhD in artificial intelligence from the University of Toulouse in 2023.
+My thesis took place under [ANITI](https://aniti.univ-toulouse.fr/) (Artificial Natural Intelligence Toulouse Institute), supported by the Université Fédérale Toulouse Midi-Pyrénées, and was supervised by [Rufin VanRullen](https://rufinv.github.io/) (CerCo), [Thomas Oberlin](https://pagespro.isae-supaero.fr/thomas-oberlin/?lang=fr) (DISC, ISAE-SUPAERO) and Didier Salle (NXP Semiconductors).
+During my PhD, I worked on adapting and developing deep learning algorithms (supervised and self-supervised) for scene understanding using automotive FMCW radars (target detection, classification and tracking) and artificial intelligence.

+Previous, I received my Master’s degree in telecommunications and artificial intelligence from Bordeaux INP - ENSEIRB-MATMECA (Bordeaux, France) in 2020.

 My areas of interest are image and signal processing, radar and computer vision.

 ## News
+- **19/12/2023**: I finally defended my PhD on December 19 2023!
+The manuscript will be available soon.
 - **25/04/2023**: We released the code and an updated version of our work [*A recurrent CNN for online object detection on raw radar frames*](https://arxiv.org/abs/2212.11172v2).
 The code is available [here](https://github.com/colindecourt/record).
 - **21/12/2022**: A new preprint of our work [*A recurrent CNN for online object detection on raw radar frames*](https://arxiv.org/abs/2212.11172v2) is available on arXiv.
 - **21/07/2022**: Our paper *DAROD: A Deep Automotive Radar Object Detector on Range-Doppler maps* is now available.
 Check out the [publication](publications) page!